-JSON Schema and Parsing
+JSON Schema specification

 A JSON Schema defines the properties, types, and constraints of a JSON object.
 It consists of the following components: